 Pottery bearing Namer’s name has been found on several sites in southern Palestine (En Besor, Rafia, Tel Erani, and Arad).
 The “main deposit” found in the temple of Nekhen (Hierakonpolis) by Quibell and Green included a statue of a Baboon with Namer’s name on it as well as the famous Narmer Macehead and Narmer Palette.

-Tombs B17 and B18 (two linked chambers) in Umm el-Qa’ab, Abydos are generally attributed to Narmer but it has been noted that these tombs are rather small and so it is possible that Narmer’s tomb is still hidden beneath the sands of Abydos awaiting discovery (Wilkinson 2000).
+Tombs B17 and B18 (two linked chambers) in Umm el-Qa’ab, Abydos are generally attributed to Narmer.
+These tombs are rather small and so it is possible that Narmer’s tomb is still hidden beneath the sands of Abydos awaiting discovery (Wilkinson 2000).

 - Kathryn Bard (2008) An introduction to the Archaeology of Ancient Egypt